christianps-dev/Movie-Searcher/README.md

 ## 🎬 Movie Catalog Searcher

-A comprehensive Spring Boot 3 application for real-time movie discovery and personalized collections.
+A Spring Boot 3 application for real-time movie discovery and personalized collections.
 It integrates with the **OMDB API** for metadata and features a secure, **JWT-based** authentication system.

 ---